Patrick Cantlay Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- In his last four appearances at The Sentry, Cantlay has an average finish of ninth, and an average score of -18.
+- Over his last four trips to The Sentry, Cantlay has an average score of -18, with an average finish of ninth.

-- Cantlay last played at The Sentry in 2023, finishing 16th with a score of -18.

 Cantlay's Recent Performances

-- Over his last five appearances, Cantlay has finished in the top five twice.
+- Over his last five tournaments, Cantlay has finished in the top five twice.

-- Over his last five appearances, Cantlay has finished within five shots of the leader one time and finished with a better-than-average score four times.
+- Over his last five tournaments, Cantlay has finished within five shots of the leader once.
+He's carded a score that's better than average four times.

 - He has an average score relative to par of -12 in his last five events.